MRNamdari/RoleBasedAuthInNext/README.md

 * `app/`: Contains the application routes following the Next.js App Router structure.
     * `api/`: Houses API routes, including:
         * `auth/[...nextauth]/route.ts`: The essential handler that NextAuth.js uses for all its operations (sign-in, sign-out, session management, callbacks, etc.).
-    * `(auth)/`: A common convention for grouping authentication-related pages (like `/signin`, `/register`).
-The actual path might differ based on implementation.
+    * `(auth)/`: A common convention for grouping authentication-related pages (like `/login`, `/logout`).
-    * `/dashboard`: These contain the actual pages intended for logged-in users or specific roles.
+    * `/dashboard`: This contains the actual page intended for logged-in users or specific roles.
 Access control to these routes is enforced by the middleware based on pathnames.
-    * `layout.tsx`: The root application layout, often containing shared UI elements and potentially context providers.
-    * `page.tsx`: The application's public home page.
 * `auth.ts`: Initializes NextAuth.js using the configuration from `auth.config.ts`.
 This file exports the `handlers` (GET, POST for the API route), `auth` (for accessing session server-side), `signIn`, and `signOut` functions.
 It's also where crucial callbacks (`jwt`, `session`) are defined, which are used to enrich the session token with custom data like user roles.
 * `middleware.ts`: This is critical for enforcing route protection.
 It intercepts incoming requests, uses the `auth` helper to check the user's session status and role, compares these against the requirements for the requested pathname, and redirects unauthenticated users appropriately.